bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 ### Fixed effects

 Now that the spatial model has passed the modelling assumptions.
-Let explore the effects that were modelled.
+Let explore the fixed effects that were modelled.
 In the spatial calibration model the naively projected volume, VRI height and elevation were used.